AckerlyXu/heima/articles/hdinsight/hdinsight-apache-storm-with-kafka.md

 5. Once the topology has started, switch to the SSH connection to the Kafka cluster and use the following command to view messages written to the **stormtest** topic:

+    ```bash
     /usr/hdp/current/kafka-broker/bin/kafka-console-consumer.sh --zookeeper $KAFKAZKHOSTS --from-beginning --topic stormtest
+    ```

     This command uses a script shipped with Kafka to monitor the topic.
 After a moment, it should start returning random sentences that have been written to the topic.
 The output is similar to the following example:

+    ```
     i am at two with nature
-        an apple a day keeps the doctor away snow white and the seven dwarfs
+    an apple a day keeps the doctor away
+    snow white and the seven dwarfs
     the cow jumped over the moon
+    an apple a day keeps the doctor away
+    an apple a day keeps the doctor away
+    the cow jumped over the moon
-        an apple a day keeps the doctor away an apple a day keeps the doctor away the cow jumped over the moon
+    an apple a day keeps the doctor away
-        an apple a day keeps the doctor away an apple a day keeps the doctor away four score and seven years ago
+    an apple a day keeps the doctor away
+    four score and seven years ago
     snow white and the seven dwarfs
     snow white and the seven dwarfs
     i am at two with nature
     an apple a day keeps the doctor away
+    ```

     Use Ctrl+c to stop the script.